Bill Corum: Career

 In 1947, Corum was named executive vice president of Suffolk Downs.

-President of Churchill Downs

 When Matt Winn died after serving as president of Churchill Downs for 47 years in 1949, Corum was named to succeed him.
 Corum had called the Kentucky Derby on radio for most of the previous quarter century and had coined the term "Run for the Roses" in 1925.
 He oversaw the first televised broadcast of the Derby in 1952 and took on major expansion projects at the racetrack.
 During that time, he continued to write his daily column and hosted The Bill Corum Sports Show on television.

-Death

-Corum died on December 16, 1958, and he is buried in Walnut Grove Cemetery in Boonville, Missouri.
+Corum died on December 16, 1958, aged 63.